EdbMails EDB Recovery and Migration software

 Select required connection option

-• Enter the source Exchange server details and click the ‘Login’ button.
+• Enter the source Exchange server details such as IP address (Domain name), Exchange version, Username and password.

 Enter the Login source Exchange server details

-• After logging into your source Exchange server, choose a method to load the mailboxes.
-EdbMails will automatically load them, but due to Microsoft API limitations, it may not display more than 100 mailboxes.
-If you have more than 100, you can use the ‘Load Mailboxes using .CSV file’ option to load them all.
+• After signing in to your source Exchange server, select a method to load the mailboxes.
+EdbMails automatically loads the mailboxes by default.
+However, due to Microsoft API limitations, the application may display only up to 100 mailboxes.
+If your environment contains more than 100 mailboxes, use the ‘Load Mailboxes using .CSV file’ option to load the complete list.

 Select the option to load mailboxes